119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Most cities have ordinances that state how long a non-running vehicle may sit on private property.
 You may get a fine or an order to remove it if you do not move or register it.
 Fines can vary, but they can add up weekly or daily.

-Some cities may hire a removal company and send you the bill for towing and disposal; that can cost a lot more than paying an actual scrapper to come and get it.
+Some cities may hire a removal company and bill you for towing and disposal—often costing far more than paying a licensed scrapper yourself.
 Additionally, if you think ignoring local rules will not create future hassles and expenses, you may be mistaken.

 By keeping a junk car, you are passing up the ability to convert the junk car into cash or value.
 Scrap metal prices are generally good, and many wrecking yards will pay you cash or send a tow truck to get the car from your driveway.
 If you can sell usable parts on that junk car, you could realize a return.
 An engine that’s working, wheels, or even mirrors have a market.